 My main target is to give you a full understanding of what you see, this can be a building, a landscape or a work of art.

 I avoid anecdotes and I love subjects.
-Besides, in my opinion, guiding is in an spontaneous act.
+Besides, in my opinion, guiding is a spontaneous act.
 If you want to get paid for that, you should keep it spontaneous, avoid the speeches and stay on track.

 To finish, treat travelers the same way you want to be treated when you're abroad.